InPlay-Inc/inplay-inc.github.io/content/docs/Solutions/SMULL/Inplay SMULL Development Guide.md

 Notice:

-> *After successful configuration, you must reset the chip by issuing the command 0xA0E1, otherwise, the slave ID will not be updated.*
+> *After successful configuration, you must reset the chip by issuing the command 0xA0E1 or pressing the reset button, otherwise, the slave ID will not be updated.*

 ### **Get SYNC Address (Network Address): 0xA015**
 This command *gets* the SYNC address.
 Each established network should have a unique SYNC address (also known as network address).